hashicorp/nomad/website/source/guides/stateful-workloads/host-volumes.md

 sidebar_current: "guides-stateful-workloads"
 description: |-
   There are multiple approaches to deploying stateful applications in Nomad.
-  This guide uses Nomad Host Volumes deploy a MySQL database.
+  This guide uses Nomad Host to Volumes deploy a MySQL database.
 ---

 # Stateful Workloads with Nomad Host Volumes